NekomimiOwO/AinoCompanion/README.md

 - **Ai-Chan Companion:** mod development.
 - **BepInEx:** plugin loader.
 - **Harmony:** runtime patching.
-- **GenshinImpactOverhaul_REPO:** Aino prefab/visual into the game, by `GoblinKingShmee`.
+- **GenshinImpactOverhaul_REPO:** Insert Aino prefab/visual into the game, by `GoblinKingShmee`.
 - **REPO_SteamNetworking_Lib:** Steam-based packets and multiplayer synchronization by `Rune580`.
 - **MenuLib (nickklmao):** in‑game configuration UI library.
 - **REPO:** base game, physics, navigation, Photon, and interaction systems.

+##Thanks

+A big thank you to GoblinKingShmee.
+I asked him via Discord, and he gave me permission to use his mod to load the model it adds to the game into my own mod.

 ## Legal / Asset notice

 - The Aino character model and related assets are the property of **HoYoverse**.
 This mod does not claim ownership of, nor distribute, HoYoverse assets.
-- All other code and logic in Ai-Chan Companion are original to this mod.

 ## AI assistance disclaimer

 This mod was developed with the assistance of AI tools for code generation and refactoring.
-All gameplay logic, system design, implementation requirements, test plans, and iterative feedback were authored and directed by the mod author through multiple review cycles.
-AI was used as a productivity aid, not as the designer of the mod’s behavior or features.

-## AI assistance disclaimer

-This mod was developed with the assistance of AI tools for code generation and refactoring.
-All gameplay logic, system design, implementation requirements, test plans, and iterative feedback were authored and directed by the mod author through multiple review cycles.
-AI was used as a productivity aid, not as the designer of the mod’s behavior or features.
+Since I don't know C#, I heavily relied on AI to write the code while I tested, provided feedback, compiled, and rewrote parts the way I wanted.
+All gameplay logic, system design, implementation requirements, test plans, and iterative feedback were authored and directed by me through multiple review cycles (I gained over 50 hours of playtime just testing the mod -_-)

+AI was used as a productivity aid, not as the designer of the mod's behavior or features.
+Most of the time, the AI would break a mechanic that was working perfectly (like grab, animations, or pathfinding/following) and couldn't fix it.
+When this happened, I was forced to roll back to an earlier save, losing progress.
+Sometimes, realizing my approach wasn't going to work, I had to start over from scratch again.

+For example, I was suggested to use an in-game item as a grab mechanism for Ai-Chan by inserting the item invisibly inside the model.
+It kind of worked—or so I thought—but it was never going to truly work because of collision issues.
+If the item broke, it disappeared along with its value, mechanics, and the model of Ai-Chan.
+It just didn't work! :)

+A lot was fixed through this back-and-forth process.
+Many hours were spent on this mod, which I created with a lot of care~

+## Known issues

+- Sometimes she won't find the path to the cart if it is too far away of if the mat has dead-ends on the way back.
+- Her pathfinding is kinda experimental, so she might get lost if no one is in her base vision.
+- When spawning, she sometimes won't attach to the NavMesh properly and won't move (or moves very slowly).
+Just grab her and release; she will correct it.